 Kristy McNichol (Little Darlings) plays a dorky young woman who passes out and dreams of being an 18th century damsel in love with a handsome buccaneer, played by Christopher Atkins (The Blue Lagoon).

 Reaction & Thoughts:

-This musical spoof of pirate movies is one of the few ’80s movies that has always eluded me.
-It’s loosely based on Gilbert & Sullivan’s legendary The Pirates of Penzance, and it mixes the operetta’s popular soundtrack with pop songs, performed (well enough) by Kristy McNichol and Christopher Atkins.
+This musical spoof of pirate movies isn’t as much fun as it sounds.
+It’s loosely based on Gilbert & Sullivan’s legendary operetta The Pirates of Penzance, and it mixes the operetta’s popular soundtrack with pop songs, performed (well enough) by Kristy McNichol and Christopher Atkins.
 There are lots of movie references too.

-Unfortunately, The Pirate Movie doesn’t work — it was a notorious critical and financial disaster.
-Yes, this is really bad.
-It’s not even a case of “so bad, it’s good” — it’s just plain awful.
-Director Ken Annakin (Disney’s Swiss Family Robinson and Those Magnificent Men in their Flying Machines), whom I tend to like, does a terrible job mixing elements from the classic operetta with modern songs and slapstick.
+Sadly, The Pirate Movie doesn’t work — it was a notorious critical and financial disaster.
+It’s not even a case of “so bad, it’s good” … it’s just plain awful.
+Director Ken Annakin (Those Magnificent Men in their Flying Machines), whom I tend to like, does a terrible job mixing elements from the classic operetta with modern songs and slapstick.

 I did enjoy the references to the other iconic movies — The Pink Panther, Star Wars, and Raiders of the Lost Ark — but these funny nuggets aren’t able to save the movie.
 The Pirate Movie could have been a nice spoof ala Mel Brooks, but it doesn’t have enough funny gags — it needed more spoof and less music.

 Most of the film was shot in Australia’s most beautiful coastal places and the stunning natural scenery is a big plus.
 Even if you don’t like the movie, you will at least enjoy the magnificent locations.